-David Bright was the third son of (4) Michael Bright, Sen., and was engaged in farming several tracts of land in the neighborhood of Reading, and assisting his father, who followed the same occupation.
-He must have been quite successful, as in 1799 he purchases the Boone Tannery property from his father for £650, and acquired several other tracts of land about the year 1806.
-In 1810 he buys for £100 cash and £300 payable after the death of his father, the northern portion of lot 391 on which he built a three story dwelling house to accommodate his increasing family.
+David Bright was the third son of (4) Michael Bright, Sen., and was en-gaged in farming several tracts of land in the neighborhood of Reading, and as-sisting his father, who followed the same occupation.
+He must have been quite successful, as in 1799 he purchases guite successful, as in 1799 he purchases the Boone Tannery property from his father for £650, and acquired several other tracts of land about the year 1806, In 1810 he buys for £100 cash and £300 payable after the death of his father, the northern portion of lot 391 on which he built a threastory dwalling housa he built a three story dwelling house to accommodate his increasing family.

-David Bright was a good representa-David Bright was a good representa-tive of the Bright family.
-Small in stature, as were all his children, of economical habits, great industry, and of sterling integrity, he enjoyed the con-fidence and respect of the community In a marked degree.
-He was elected one of the county commissioners in 1820, and at the expiration of his term of office (1823) was appointed treasurer of the courty, which office he filled con-tinuously till 1835, when he was suc-ceeded by Peter Nagle.
+David Bright was a good representabavia Bright was a good representa-tive of the Bright family.
+Small in stature, as were all his children, of economical habits, great industry, and of sterling integrity, he enjoyed the con-fidence and respect of the community in a marked degree.
+He was elected one of the county commissioners in 1820. in a marked degree, He was elected one of the county commissioners in 1820, and at the expiration of his term of office (1823) was appointed treasurer of the county, which office he filled con-tinuously till 1835, when he was suc-ceeded by Peter Nagle.
 Under the will of his father he had accepted the old homestead at the corner of Fifth and Washington, built in 1760.
 In 1817 it was converted into a public house and called the Farmers' Hotel.
 Jacob Kline was the first landlord.
-He was succeeded two years later by Jacob Boyer, who was followed in 1321 by Daniel Kerper, formerly sheriff of the county, and re-elected in 1824.
-Upon his re-election, Abraham Levan and his sonin-law, John Smull, succeeded.
+He was succeeded two years later by Jacob Boyer, ceeded two years later by Jacob Boyer, who was followed in 1821 by Daniel Kerper, formerly sheriff of the county, and re-elected in 1824.
+Upon his re-election, Abraham Levan and his son-in-law, John Smull, succeeded.
 They were followed by Samuel Beard, who kept it for many years.
-It became a popular place of entertainment and was familiarly known as "Beard's Hotel."
-His son Herman Beard succeeded and for a long time continued as its landlord. . . \
+It became a popular place of entertainment and was familierly known as "Baard's Hotal" familiarly known as "Beard's Hotel."
+His son Herman Beard succeeded and for a long time continued as its land-\ lord

-In addition to farming the several tracts of land which he owned in and near the town, he successfully conduct ed a general store next to the hotel, and when his son Aaron came of age in 1829 he associated him as a partner in 1829 ne associated him as a pariner in the business.
+In addition to farming the several tracts of land which he owned in and near the town, he successfully conduct-ed a general store next to the hotel, and when his son Aaron came of age in 1829 he associated him as a partner in 1829 he associated him as a partner in the business.
 In 1833 he gave up his interest in the store, which was then conducted by his son Aaron, and his son-in-law John Green, as partners.
-After Mr. Green's retirement in 1837.
-France, Bricht the groupedt gap of Francis Bright, the youngest son of David, took his place as a partner, and under the new firm the business was carried on for a number of years.
-By his wife Catharine, David Bright had ten children, viz: Sarah H., 1793-1882, m.
-William Yerger.
+After Mr. Green's retirement in 1837, Francis Bright, the youngest son of David, took his place as a partner, and under the new firm the business was carried on for a number of years.
+By his wife Catharine, David Bright had ten children, viz:

+had ten children, viz: Sarah H., 1793-1882, m.
+William Yer-

+ger.
 Michael, 1795; left home in 1821.

-Abigail, 1797-1875, m.
-George Fisler, William, 1798-1895, m.
+Abigail, 1797.1875, m.
+George Fisler.
+William, 1798-1895, m.
 Sarah Lorah.
 Catharine H., 1800-1880, m.
-John m. second, Rosanna Swoyer.
-Francis, 1812-1894, unmarried.
+Jol John

 Green.
 Peter, 1801-1882, m.
-Mary Evans
+Mary Evans.
+John, 1864-1882, m.
+Mary Evans.
 John, 1864-1884, m.
-Catharine Naher, David, 1865-1836, d. at Zanesville, O. Aaron 1809-1897, m.
-Maria S. Miller;
+Catharine Naher.
+David, 1805-1836, d. at Zanesville, O. Aaron 1809-1897, m.
+Maria S. Miller; m. second, Roşanna Swoyer.
+Francis, 1812-1894, unmarried.